-NYOS Training Ensembles 2019 - The Benefits of Ensemble Playing in Early Music Education
+NYOS Training Ensembles 2020 - The Next Step in Orchestral Music Tuition!

-In response to demand for high quality instrumental training for musicians as young as eight years old and with the help of funding from Creative Scotland’s Youth Music Initiative, the National Youth Orchestras of Scotland launched its complete Training Ensembles programme in 2015 to include courses for wind, brass, percussion, and strings including provision for classical pedal harp (ABRSM grade 3, as a guide only).
+In response to demand for high-quality instrumental training for musicians as young as eight years old and with the help of funding from Creative Scotland’s Youth Music Initiative, the National Youth Orchestras of Scotland launched its complete Training Ensembles programme in 2015 to include courses for strings, harp, wind and brass (ABRSM grade 3, as a guide only).

-Many young musicians across Scotland do not have the opportunity to play with other instrumentalists, especially if they live in rural communities or play an instrument that is less commonplace like the harp, tuba or a percussion instrument.
+Many young musicians across Scotland do not have the opportunity to play with other instrumentalists, especially if they live in rural communities or play an instrument that is less commonplace like the harp or tuba.

-NYOS Training Ensembles comprise four, non-auditioned residential courses for strings, harp, woodwind, brass and percussion.
+NYOS Training Ensembles comprise four, non-auditioned, three-day residential courses for strings, harp, wind and brass.
 The courses adopt a holistic approach focusing on musicianship, posture and other basics of good practice and each course culminates with a private showcase performance for friends and family.
 The courses are structured to help young people, who are not quite ready to reach the NYOS Junior Orchestra and progress through our pathway to the NYOS Senior and Symphony Orchestras.

 The values of studying musicianship or learning to play an instrument from an early age have been well documented and these benefits include: